Swiss say saw record suspect money flows in 2011

 Switzerland is currently grappling with a U.S. crackdown on wealthy Americans hiding funds from the Internal Revenue Service after U.S. prosecutors indicted Swiss private bank Wegelin over allegations it had helped hide money.

-Banks including Credit Suisse CSGN.VX and the largest unlisted private bank Pictet have handed over account details to U.S. authorities amid an ongoing tax dispute that almost felled larger rival UBS UBSN.VX, which in 2009 paid a $780 million fine to avert prosecution.
+Banks including Credit Suisse and the largest unlisted private bank Pictet have handed over account details to U.S. authorities amid an ongoing tax dispute that almost felled larger rival UBS, which in 2009 paid a $780 million fine to avert prosecution.

 Switzerland is also seeking to head off European Union pressure to make its banking system more transparent with a series of withholding tax deals and lump-sum payments.